camiinthisthang/livepeer-nft/README.md

 <img width="444" alt="Screen Shot 2022-03-10 at 8 06 39 PM" src="https://user-images.githubusercontent.com/15346823/157800229-7031f3ea-fcae-45a2-a764-cb3c0ca0721c.png">

 ### Mint your Video NFT
-Prerequisite: Be sure to have your Metamask network configured to the Plolygon Testnet Mumbai.
-Instructions for how to do that & get some test MATIC here:
+Prerequisite: Be sure to have your Metamask network configured to the Plolygon mainnet.

 1. After navigating to the URL provided, you can leave the contract field blank and default to Livepeer's contract.
 Hit "Mint NFT"
 2. You'll have to confirm the transaction and pay for the gas in Metamask.